joemans3/AMS_BP/docs/index.md

 ### Custom Experiment Types

-When using ASMS-BP as a library, you can create custom experiment types by:
+When using AMS-BP as a library, you can create custom experiment types by:

 1. Extending the base experiment class
 2. Implementing custom scanning patterns